Australian Institute of Health and Welfare (2022) Drowning and submersion, AIHW, Australian Government, accessed 08 July 2022.

 Source: AIHW National Hospital Mortality Database.

-For more detailed data, see Data tables A4–A6 and D4–D8.
+For more detail, see Data tables A4–A6 and D4–D8.

-For more detailed data, see Data tables A7–A9 and D9–10.
+For more detail, see Data tables A7–9 and D9–10.

-For information on how statistics by remoteness are calculated, see Technical notes.
+For information on how statistics by remoteness are calculated, see the Technical notes.

-Technical notes—read about how the data were calculated.
+Technical notes: how the data were calculated

-Data tables—download full data tables.
+Data tables: download full data tables

-ACCD (Australian Consortium for Classification Development) 2017.
-The international statistical classification of diseases and related health problems, 10th revision, Australian modification (ICD-10-AM), 10th edn.
+ACCD (Australian Consortium for Classification Development) 2019.
+The international statistical classification of diseases and related health problems, 10th revision, Australian modification (ICD-10-AM), 11th edn.
 Tabular list of diseases and alphabetic index of diseases.
 Adelaide: Independent Hospital Pricing Authority (IHPA), Lane Publishing.